vukasin-djordjevic/RPSLS_CleanArchitecture/README.md

 If you prefere, you can access to it at **https://localhost:5001/swagger/index.html**.
 Of course, you can also use the Postman to test its functionalities.

 ## Available API endpoints
-Base address for all API endpoints is **https://localhost:5001/api/RPSSL/V1/**.
+Base address for all API endpoints is **https://localhost:5001/api/RPSSL/V1** (in example, to play a new game, hit the address **https://localhost:5001/api/RPSSL/V1/play**)

 ### Choices
 	Get all the choices that are usable for the UI.

-  	GET: v1/choice
+  	GET: /choice

    	Result: application/json
 	[